-Yandex Backend Softverski Inženjer plata u Kazakhstan | KZT 17.6M-KZT 44.14M+ | Levels.fyi
+Yandex Backend softverski inženjer Plata u Kazakhstan | KZT 17.6M-KZT 44.14M+ | Levels.fyi

-Backend Softverski Inženjer naknada in Kazakhstan u Yandex kreće se od KZT 17.6M year do KZT 44.14M.
-Medijan year paketa naknade in Kazakhstan ukupno iznosi KZT 25.43M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Backend softverski inženjer kompenzacija in Kazakhstan u Yandex kreće se od KZT 17.6M po year do KZT 44.14M.
+Medijana year kompenzacionog paketa in Kazakhstan iznosi KZT 25.43M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa